risan/http-client/README.md

 ### Send URL Encoded Body

-To send a URL encoded body, all you have to do is set the header content type to `application/x-www-form-urlencoded`.
+To send a URL encoded body, all you have to do is set the header content-type to `application/x-www-form-urlencoded`.

 ```js
 import HttpClient from '@risan/http-client';